Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 keys *
 ```

 You will notice there are two new keys present.
-Both start with the package and class name of your `Message` class.
+Both start with the package and class name of your `Message` class and one of them ends with the id that you specified when creating a new instance of your `Message`.
 Since we don't know what Spring Data created for us, let's inspect these using the `type <key>` command.
 You'll notice that one is a Set and one is a Hash.

 * Check the content of the Set by using:
 ```